 UK Economy

-Three long-run charts of the British economy — what a house costs, how fast prices are rising, and how the stock market has done.
+Long-run charts of the British economy — what a house costs, how fast prices are rising, how the stock market has done, and how housing compares with inflation.
 Each is interactive: hover or tap to read off any year, with notes on the moments that mattered.

 -